kuriwaki/project-org/project-organization.md

 "Descriptive" names rules out things like `model1`, `model2`, `model3`, or `data`, `fig`, or `project`.
 Instead, include a couple of letters to clarify what the content is.
 It is ok to put numbers especially if the objects should be ordered, but the number shouldn't be the only indicator in the filename.
 Name things is actually hard because while descriptive names are good, they need to be short.
 So `model_2017-11-15_ols_cancer_all-controls` is too long, so you want a way to abbreviate it while still maintaining meaning.

-As we saw in the Abstraction section, avoid repetion.
+As we saw in the Abstraction section, avoid repetition.
 Instead of

 ```sh
 tabstat lifeexp_1982